top of page

 Process to Purchase Property from NCDOT

-1. Submit the necessary information via web form found on our homepage.
+5. Submit the necessary information via the web form to place your bid.

-5. From the point of an initial offer on any property, there is a minimum 10 business day waiting period for other offers to be received.
-Offers will continue to be received until all offers are reviewed by the NC DOT.
-The highest offering price at any given time will be announced to all offering parties and that amount will have to be 'upset' by at least 5% , reference the chatbot to view current highest offer amount on any asset..
-You will have until the end of this 10 day period, from date of initial offer being submitted, to adjust your offering price.
+6. From the point of an initial offer on any property, there is a minimum 10 business day waiting period for other offers to be received.
+Offers will continue to be received until all offers are reviewed by the NCDOT.
+The highest offering price at any given time will be announced to all offering parties and that amount will have to be 'upset' by at least 5%.
+Reference the chatbot on our homepage to view the current highest offer amount on any asset.
+You will have until the end of the auction to edit your offer.

-6. Past the waiting period there is initial acceptance or counter of the highest bid.
-The highest bidder will submit their Earnest money check for 10% of the purchase price or $350, whichever is greater, to be made to Carolina Land Experts.
-Please note, if the NCDOT is not able to approve and complete the sale your earnest money will be returned to you.
+7. After the waiting period there is initial acceptance or counter of the highest bid.
+The highest bidder will submit their non-refundable Buyer Premium Payment for 10% of the purchase price or $350, whichever is greater, to be made to Carolina Land Experts.
+Please note, if the NCDOT is not able to approve and complete the sale your Buyer Premium Payment will be returned to you.
+This is the only instance where your premium will be refunded.

 Disclaimer